Jennifer Dirga

 Advisory Board

-Dr. Paula S. Martin is a scholar-practitioner with over 30 years of Anti-Bias / Antiracist / Cultural Proficiency experience.
+paula martinDr.
+Paula S. Martin is a scholar-practitioner with over 30 years of Anti-Bias / Antiracist / Cultural Proficiency experience.
 Dr. Martin provides Professional Development to School Systems and Community Colleges; delivering courses and workshops to P-12 Administrators, Teachers, Staff, and Students.
 Dr. Martin also serves on the Bias Review Committees for DESE (Massachusetts Department of Elementary & Secondary Education), the College Boards ( SAT, PSAT), and serves as the Cultural Proficiency Consultant with the Concord/Carlise Public School System.
-Dr. Martin is a
+Dr. Martin is a retired Middle School Administrator and is an Adjunct Professor at Clark University teaching a Cultural Competency graduate course in the MPA program, "Living Locally, Thinking Globally."

 Seeta G. Durvasula